rails/rails/guides/source/routing.md

 NOTE: Therefore, constraint values should match the corresponding Request object method return type.

-NOTE: There is an exception for the `format` constraint, while it's a method on the Request object, it's also an implicit optional parameter on every path.
+There is an exception for the `format` constraint, while it's a method on the Request object, it's also an implicit optional parameter on every path.
 Segment constraints take precedence and the `format` constraint is only applied when enforced through a hash.
 For example, `get 'foo', constraints: { format: 'json' }` will match `GET  /foo` because the format is optional by default.

-However, you can [use a lambda](#advanced-constraints) like in `get 'foo', constraints: lambda { |req| req.format == :json }` and the route will only match explicit JSON requests.
+NOTE: Therefore, [use a lambda](#advanced-constraints) like in `get 'foo', constraints: lambda { |req| req.format == :json }` to only match the route to explicit JSON requests.

 [`constraints`]: https://api.rubyonrails.org/classes/ActionDispatch/Routing/Mapper/Scoping.html#method-i-constraints